There are four awards to be presented to students at the end of the year. Each award has its own distinctive criteria.

 Ronald B. Stewart Award for Excellence in Clinical Pharmacy

-- Criteria: Superior achievement in clinical pharmacy, outstanding academic performance, and professional conduct and attitude.
+- Eligibility: Superior achievement in clinical pharmacy, outstanding academic performance, and professional conduct and attitude.

 - Award: Engraved clock